-Orange Cup Coral (Tubastraea coccinea) is a hard coral species from the Indo-Pacific that has established itself throughout the Tropical Western Atlantic, Caribbean and Gulf of Mexico.
+Orange Cup Coral (Tubastraea sp.) is a hard coral species from the Indo-Pacific that has established itself throughout the Tropical Western Atlantic, which includes the Caribbean and Gulf of Mexico.

 Although it is a hard coral, it is classified as ahermatypic, meaning that it is not considered a reef-building coral.

 Orange cup coral also lacks any symbiotic algae and is, therefore, not dependent on photosynthesis for food production.
 In fact, it actually prefers shaded vertical areas such as dock pilings, small caves, and walls beneath overhanging ledges.

 Orange cup coral was first observed in Puerto Rico and Curacao in 1943.
 Since 1948 several specimens have been found attached to ship hulls, leading scientists to speculate that this is most likely how it arrived from the Indo-Pacific in the first place.
 Ship ballast water is another suspect.

 From Puerto Rico and Curacao, orange cup coral spread via typical current patterns in the Caribbean, gradually migrating to the southeast along the coast of Brazil and northwest into the Gulf of Mexico.

 In the Gulf, it seems to have found ideal habitat in the form of oil and gas production platforms, where it is the dominant coral species.
 Hundreds of thousands of colonies may exist on a single platform (Sammarco et. al. 2010).